-The parties can use a side letter addressed to the company to set out the relevant obligations and duties.
+Either party can use a side letter addressed to the company to set out the relevant obligations and duties.
 A substitution clause will allow the company to contract out to the “third party” consultant.

 Covering these key areas will allow you to achieve the precise working relationship you are looking for, and ensure that your projects are completed without undue worry.

 Legislate is a contracting platform where businesses and landlords can create valid agreements on their own terms.
 Don't use the first free Consultancy agreement you find online.
 Instead sign up to Legislate and read our tutorials on making a consultancy agreement or download 'Definitive Guide to Business contracts' for more information.